Reading silent on Timbe’s situation, bid farewell to five first-team players | Goal.com

 “Model professionals throughout their careers at Madejski Stadium, we would like to sincerely thank them for their hard work and dedication to the club, whilst wishing them the very best of luck in their future careers.”

-Four weeks ago, Reading confirmed they were in talks with Beijing Renhe on Timbe’s possible stay and that an update was promised would be made in July.
+Four weeks ago, Reading confirmed they were in talks with Beijing Renhe on Timbe’s possible stay and that an update was promised would be made by the end of the month.